kevinlokewy/ip/docs/README.md

 ### delete

 delete allows users to remove tasks from the list.
 Similar to mark and unmark, delete requires the corresponding index of the task that the user intends to remove.
+Just like mark and unmark, delete can only delete 1 task at a time.

+Format: delete INDEX

 If this is the list prior to deleting:

 ____________________________________________________________